MalyanaSkyrim/ssr-react-example/README.md

-# react-ssr-example 🐔
+# ssr-react-example

-A simple React server-side rendering example using express and esbuild
+ Server-side rendering with React and React Router v5 example using express and esbuild